n0no123/workshop-devcontainer/README.md

 Using the **>Dev Containers: Open folder in Container** command, build and run the dev container.

 ## Step 03: Add some features
-Devcontainers are easily customizable and comes with a wide range of already configured features.
+Dev Containers are easily customizable and come with a wide range of already configured features.

-You can either use the **>DevContainers: Configure Container Features** or go to https://containers.dev/features and copy and paste the desired feature within the feature field.
+You can either use the **>DevContainers: Configure Container Features** command or go to https://containers.dev/features and copy and paste the desired feature within the feature field.

 Either way, it should look something like that: